akifadasTHI/Motorcyclist-Safety-Systems/README.md

 # ML
-Motorcyclist Safety System with AI
+# Motorcyclist Safety System with AI

+This project has been developed to put an approach to avoid deathly motorcycle accidents